Nazil-ashraf/Nazil-ashraf/README.md

 - 👋 Hi, I’m @Nazil-ashraf
 - 👀 I’m interested in front end developing
-- 🌱 I’m currently learning react js
+- 🌱 I’m currently learning react js and use redux for state management .
-.

 <!---